 Recently, diffusion-based techniques~\cite{Rombach2022latent, ramesh2022hierarchical, nichol2022glide} and CLIP embedding~\cite{radford2021clip} enable people to represent their ideas to visual materials quickly and easily using text prompting.
 There were also many previous approaches to incorporate inputs with additional modalities, such as layout~\cite{li2023gligen, Zheng2023layout, chen2023trainingfree} or sound~\cite{lee2023aadiff, sung2023sound}.
 Techniques to add extra conditions and styles for more granular control have been proposed as well~\cite{zhang2023controlnet, mou2023t2iadapter}.
 There is also a thread of research on modifying the generated image to align with user intent better, such as adding style~\cite{gatys2016styletransfer}, latent-space manipulation~\cite{Karras2019stylegan, Karras2020stylegan2}, human-prompt editing~\cite{brooks2022instructpix2pix}, and editing a specific part in generated images~\cite{Ruiz2023dreambooth, gal2022textual}.

-With those novel ML techniques, the creative landscape is also continuously being reshaped, offering innovative solutions and enriching the artistic experience.
+With those novel ML techniques, the creative landscape is continuously reshaped, offering innovative solutions and enriching the artistic experience.
 Promptify~\cite{brade2023promptify} stands out as an iterative prompt refine tool, letting users get closer to their intended result by clearing unintended outcomes.
-PromptPaint~\cite{john2023prompt} allows users to go beyond language to mix prompts to express challenging concepts, supporting for iterative shaping of the image.
+PromptPaint~\cite{john2023prompt} allows users to go beyond language to mix prompts to express challenging concepts, supporting the iterative shaping of the image.
 On the other aspect, the interplay between humans and AI is also fast evolving.
-The concept that Karimi~\etal~\cite{CSP2020Karimi, RCM2019Karimi} proposes is a generative AI system that helps designers by collaborating during the design phase, instead of taking over the design process.
+The concept that Karimi~\etal~\cite{CSP2020Karimi, RCM2019Karimi} proposes is a generative AI system that helps designers by collaborating during the design phase instead of taking over the design process.
 Oh~\etal~\cite{duetdraw2018Oh} and Framer~\cite{lawton2023tool} proposed a user-AI collaborative interface to allow a co-drawing experience.

 While there has been a lot of research on expressing user intention to ML models accurately to get a better image or collaborate with AI during the design execution phase, it is less relevant to the ideation task of expanding the variety of ideas.
-Especially, it is still unknown how to design interaction with generative AI models to inspire graphic designers by recombining the references.
+Specifically, it still needs to be discovered how to design interaction with generative AI models to inspire graphic designers by recombining the references.